koshchii/BnSSA-eN/README.md

 # BnSSA-eN

 > This package is a modification of the ELSEPA code by F. Salvat, A. Jablonski, and C. J. Powell  [_Comp.
 Phys.
 Comm.
 165, 157 (2005)_](https://www.sciencedirect.com/science/article/abs/pii/S0010465504004795?via%3Dihub) to make predictions for the beam-normal single-spin asymmetry (_B<sub>n</sub>_) in elastic electron-nucleus scattering at GeV beam energies.
+Inelastic intermediate-state excitations of the target nucleus were included into the Coulomb problem in the form of an optical potential.
 Theoretical details are discussed in the paper by O. Koshchii, M. Gorchtein, X. Roca-Maza, and H. Spiesberger, which is available on arXiv: [arXiv:2102.11809](https://arxiv.org/abs/2102.11809).
 The ELSEPA source package is available on [Mendeley](https://mendeley.figshare.com/articles/dataset/elsepa_Dirac_partial-wave_calculation_of_elastic_scattering_of_electrons_and_positrons_by_atoms_positive_ions_and_molecules/11332520) and is  distributed under a [CC BY 4](https://creativecommons.org/licenses/by/4.0/) license.

 ## Table of Contents